sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/digital-forensics-case-b4dm755.md

 digital artefacts and evidence

-As a DFIR first responder, we are responsible for gathering digital artifacts and evidence that will be analyzed and possible used in court.
+As a DFIR first responder, we are responsible for gathering digital artifacts and evidence that will be analyzed and possibly used in court.

 </details>